harrisonized/diy-transcriptomics/README.md

 5. Install Tensorflow and CellAssign.

-	Please make sure you read this entire section before you begin.
+	Please make sure you read section 7 on troubleshooting before you begin.

 	In R, the `reticulate` package is used to allow R to access python through conda.
 By default, it will look for python at `/usr/bin/python3` or `~/miniconda3/bin/python` (your base environment), and then it will be extremely confusing when you run `library('cellassign')` and you get the following error, even though you swear you installed it: